tardate/LittleArduinoProjects/Kinetics/LineFollowerKit/README.md

 Some key points to note:

 * each motor is high-side switched, with an LED in parallel for visual feedback of "ON"
-* the two op-amps in the LM358 and take the same inputs but inverted, for complementary left and right control
+* the two comparator units in the LM393 take the same inputs but inverted, for complementary left and right control
-* the op-amp is wired as a simple comparator of two voltages:
+* the comparator is wired as a simple comparison of two voltages:
     - one from the left-hand LDR, the other from the right-hand LDR
 * the LDRs are detecting reflected light from their partnered LED:
     - white/light surfaces will reflect more energy than black/dark